 The most common argument that you will hear is that you marriage (or potential marriage) will not be effected by same-sex marriage being an option.
 The rational is pretty tight: basically, current marriage law defines a marriage between two heterosexual individuals and they’re just taking out the heterosexual part.

 Therefore, since it’s still a partnership between two consenting adults, the reasoning goes, there’s really no big difference between the “plumbing” the individuals have, and one entity really doesn’t effect the other.
 Or does it?

 The whole goal of same sex marriage isn’t the partnerships, it’s acceptance.
 We live in a culture that has people moving in together and leaving each other regardless of whether they are married or not.
-Other than the federal marriage tax benefit, you can have a non-married partner on bank instruments, insurance, etc. (( Granted that some locations still frown on this.)).
+Other than the federal marriage tax benefit, you can have a non-married partner on bank instruments, insurance, etc.1.

 Marriage itself has been eroded by both divorce and same-sex pushes for domestic partner benefits such that I’m not sure what it means other than what happens when the couple splits.